 - the Merchants – for payment initiation and account information services, Personal data is obtained from the Merchants, through the provision of payment initiation and/or account information service;

-- other third-party providers such as state and non-state registers, databases for identity verification checks, international sanctions, law enforcement agencies, other databases and open-source engines.
+- other third-party providers such as state and non-state registers, public registers, databases for identity verification checks, international sanctions, law enforcement agencies, other databases and open-source engines.
 Personal data is obtained through the execution of such legal obligations as identification, due diligence processes, and required screenings.

 Customer Personal data recipients